arminfro/participator/README.md

 `yarn start:server` for Nest.js server

-or `yarn start:debug` for both at once
+or `yarn start:debug` for both at once (works currently only on Unix Systems)

 once started, you can go to `localhost:3000/api` to see a summary of all `http` routes.

 all routes prefixed with `api/` return json.
 Others call Next.js to render components.

-### Known starting Issue

-In `dist/src/server/auth/auth.service.js` is on every `bcrypt` call a property access to `.default`, which results in `undefined`.
-Just delete `.default` in this file, then it should work.